Accessibility statement for eGo, Online applications and Online payments

 - report new issues with the software supplied template to the supplier

-- consult with technical support to ensure we can generate accessible PDF documents within the database
+- consult with technical support to ensure we can generate accessible PDF documents within the database, and in the meantime convert any PDF documents manually when requested

 - undertake development in specific areas (see details in non-compliance section)